simbo1905/thinbus-php-srp-demo/README.md

 Please read the recommendations in the [main thinbus documentation](https://bitbucket.org/simon_massey/thinbus-srp-js) and take additional steps such as using HTTPS and encrypting the password verifier in the database which are not shown in this demo.

-*Note:* It is recommended that you install the PHP [Open SSL extention](http://php.net/manual/en/book.openssl.php) which the random number generator in `srand.php` prefers to use.
+**Note:** It is *strongly* *recommended* that you install the PHP [Open SSL extention](http://php.net/manual/en/book.openssl.php) which the random number generator in `srand.php` prefers to use.
 If it cannot find that extension then it's second choice is the PHP [Mcrypt Extension](http://php.net/manual/en/book.mcrypt.php).
-If it cannot find that it else if it is running on Windows it uses its own random number generating approach.
+If it cannot find that or if it is running on Windows it uses it's own random number generating approach by [George Argyros](https://github.com/GeorgeArgyros/Secure-random-bytes-in-PHP).

 ## Troubleshooting